mehar-samra/mehar-samra.github.io/_posts/2025-02-04-my-first-post.md

 ## SIGGRAPH Asia 2025 Presentation

-We introduced Infiniworkflow to the world for the first time at Tokyo's SIGGRAPH Asia Conference in November of 2025.
+We introduced Infiniworkflow to the world for the first time at Tokyo's SIGGRAPH Asia Conference in December of 2025.

 After 3 days of demos to students, researchers, startup founders, and engineers and higher-ups from major companies (including Autodesk, Sony, and Mazda), we finally got the opportunity to speak on stage and present Infiniworkflow from top to bottom.